Fight Sickness & Stay Healthy with These Indoor Air Quality Tips

 - Pollutant substances (cleaning solutions, inadequately maintained or unclean heating and cooling or humidification units, smoke, etc)

-So all this data – what does it mean?
+So all this data – so what?
 What do you do?
-How can you make sure you and your little ones aren’t breathing sullied, virus-inducing air?
+How can you make sure you and your little ones aren’t breathing contaminated, sickness-inducing air?

 Get Proactive On Air Filtration

-Numerous hospitals use a high-efficiency air filtration system called HEPA (High Efficiency Particulate Air), which you can invest in for your home if you have a family member with a low immune system or someone who’s very susceptible to disease.
-Even if nobody has respiratory issues in your house, you’ll be immediately surprised by the almost instant change from a basic air filter to a High Efficiency system.
+Numerous hospitals use a high-efficiency air filtration system called HEPA (High Efficiency Particulate Air), which you can buy for your home if you have a family member with a low immune system or someone who’s highly susceptible to disease.
+Even if nobody has respiratory issues in your house, you’ll be immediately surprised by the almost instant change from a standard air filter to a High Efficiency one.

-If you don’t feel like a high-grade air filtration system is right for your home, there are multiple other options to help keep your home’s air clean.
+If you’re not interested in such a high-grade air filtration system, there are multiple other options to help keep your home’s air clean.
 From regular air cleaners to electronic air cleaners, review the chart below to help choose which air filtration and purification system is right for your family.

 Help Control Germs With Germicidal Systems